Credentials, Application Deadlines, and Fees

 Applicants for admission as master’s degree-seeking or special (non-degree-seeking) graduate may apply for admission as early as nine months before the beginning of the semester in which they wish to begin graduate study.
 Because of the time needed to prepare graduate summaries, applicants are encouraged to have their admission file completed at least one month before the application deadline.

 Master application deadlines may vary by program.
 Some master’s programs may have priority application deadlines.
-Please contact the appropriate academic program or visit the Graduate School website.
+Please contact the appropriate academic program or visit the Graduate Admissions website.

 Doctoral Application Deadlines